Why I Quit Being a Baha’i

 - Say certain words at various times,

-- Accept someone as their lord and saviour, or as the messenger, or whatever
+- Accept someone as their lord and saviour (or as the messenger, or the seal of the prophets, or whatever)

-To people who have one set of beliefs, a very different set of beliefs sounds threatening and crazy.
+To people with one set of beliefs, a very different set of beliefs is difficult to understand and sometimes threatening.

-If this many groups think the others are all crazy, then it’s highly unlikely that one of them is right.
+If this many groups all think the others are wrong, then it’s less unlikely that one of them is right.
 (One of them might be.
-And yes, it’s your one!
-Congratulations!)
+And maybe it’s your one.
+If so, congratulations!)

 Related to rituals is symbolism in the Baha’i faith.
-Baha’is love symbolism.
-For example
+Many Baha’is love symbolism.
+For example:

 - Baha’is ascribe a lot of meaning to the numbers nine and nineteen, seeking them out everywhere as signs.